Are you craving a vegan cheesecake or more specifically a Gin Blueberry Cheesecake with Strawberry Topping?

 1 T. water

-These look fancy, but couldn't be simpler to make!
-If you're heavy-handed with the gin, you will taste it, so be careful :-) These cheesecakes are loaded with good fats and natural sweeteners, so indulge and feel no guilt!
+- These look fancy but couldn’t be simpler to make!
+If you’re heavy-handed with the gin, you will taste it, so be careful 🙂 These Gin Blueberry Cheesecake with Strawberry Topping are loaded with good fats and natural sweeteners, so indulge and feel no guilt!